jsafrane/scratch/AWS CSI.md

 1. Checks that given volume is already attached to given node.
 Returns success if so.
 2. Checks that given volume is available (i.e. not attached to any other node) and returns error if it is attached.
 3. Chooses the right device name for the volume on the node (more on that below) and issues `AWS.AttachVolume`.

 TODO: this has complicated idempotency expectations.
 It cancels previously called `ControllerUnpublishVolume` that may be still in progress (i.e. AWS is still detaching the volume and Kubernetes now wants the volume to be attached back).

 ### ControllerUnpublishVolume
 1. Checks that given volume is not attached to given node.
 Returns success if so.
 2. Checks that given volume is **not** used (mounted) on the node.
 Returns error if so.
 TODO: is there a reliable check for this?
-3. Issues `AWS.AttachVolume` and marks the detached device name as free  (more on that below).
+3. Issues `AWS.DetachVolume` and marks the detached device name as free  (more on that below).

 TODO: this has complicated idempotency expectations.
-It cancels previously called `ControllerPublishVolume` (i.e.AWS is still detaching the volume and Kubernetes now wants the volume to be detached).
+It cancels previously called `ControllerPublishVolume` (i.e.AWS is still attaching the volume and Kubernetes now wants the volume to be detached).

 ### ValidateVolumeCapabilities
 TBD